 One of our primary responsibilities is to assist the Board in its oversight of the quality and integrity of Cabot's financial statements.
-We met ten times and acted by written consent once during fiscal 2018.
-A number of those meetings included individual meetings in executive session with D&T and with Cabot's Chief Financial Officer, Corporate Controller, Director of Internal Audit, and General Counsel.
+We met nine times during fiscal 2019.
+A number of those meetings included executive sessions with D&T and with Cabot's Chief Financial Officer, Corporate Controller, Vice President of Internal Audit, and General Counsel.
 We took numerous actions to discharge our oversight responsibility with respect to the audit process, which are summarized in this report.

-As described in more detail under the heading "Board Composition - Our Board's Role in Risk Oversight" on page 17, we focus on Cabot's financial risk exposures and the actions management has taken to monitor and mitigate such risks, and oversee Cabot's enterprise risk management processes.
+As described in more detail under the heading "Board Composition - Our Board's Role in Risk Oversight" on page 16, we focus on Cabot's financial risk exposures and the actions management has taken to monitor and mitigate such risks, and oversee Cabot's enterprise risk management processes.